 Legal Innovation in Operations (LIO) Project

-The 2022 LIO Project submission process is now closed.
+The 2023 LIO Project is now closed for submissions.